-The 4 Week Half Marathon Training Plan + Complete Guide
+The 4 Week Half Marathon Training Plan

-When you have your sights set on a big “A Goal” race, you typically want to devote quite a few weeks—if not a few months— to training for the race, particularly if it’s anything longer than a 10k.
-However, sometimes, really cool race opportunities come up, which can convince you to jump into a race at the last minute.
+When you set your sights on a big “A Goal” race, you typically want to devote quite a few weeks—if not a few months—to training, particularly if it’s longer than 10K.

 For example, you might realize that there’s a half marathon taking place in the town you will be visiting on your vacation in a month, and you know it would be a great way to see the area on foot.